-Albuquerque is nestled up against the Sandia Mountains where the Rio Grande moseys through the high desert of central New Mexico.
-Not only is it a scenic location, but the nearly perfect weather combined with the plethora of outdoor activities make it an absolute jackpot for pet travelers.
-This was our second visit to ABQ – and the first time we really had a chance to explore.
-We were impressed … and you will be, too!
+Albuquerque is nestled up against the Sandia Mountains, where the Rio Grande moseys through the high desert of central New Mexico.
+Not only is it scenic, but the weather is nearly perfect with 310 days of sunshine a year.
+And the plethora of dog friendly things to do make Albuquerque an absolute jackpot for pet travelers.

 Old Town Albuquerque

-If you’re looking for a fun way to see more of the city, take your pooch and grab the pet friendly ABQ Trolley from the plaza.
-This 90-minute tour will provide a peek at the best that Albuquerque has to offer with guides that make the experience one to remember.
+For a fun way to see more of the city, take your pooch on the pet friendly open-air ABQ Trolley.
+Running from April through October, this fully-narrated, 90-minute tour provides an overview of the best Albuquerque has to offer.

 Petroglyph National Monument